Part-time Faculty Benefits

 This benefit is also extended to a qualified dependent defined as spouse, domestic partner, or person for whom the employee is a legal guardian or an IRS dependent.

 Disclaimer: This is a brief summary of benefits.
-Please refer to the union agreement and/or insurance plan document for complete details.
-All benefits are provided in accordance with the terms of the union agreement and/or plan document, which alone determines actual benefits.
+Please refer to the union contract and/or insurance plan document for complete details.
+All benefits are provided in accordance with the terms of the contract and/or plan document, which alone determines actual benefits.